 Returns the tokentype of a given serial number.
 If the token does not exist or can not be deterimined, an empty string is returned.

-Parameters serial(string) - the serial number of the to be searched token
+Parameters serial (string) - the serial number of the to be searched token privacyidea.lib.token.get_tokenclass_info(tokentype, section=None) return the config definition of a dynamic token

 Returns tokentype